 Define & Enable HSBC's culture is rooted in our purpose and shaped by our values: We value difference; We succeed together; We take responsibility and We get it done.
 These guide us in all our actions, underpin our culture and set out the behaviours we expect.
-It is fundamental that our leaders and managers set expectations around behaviour and lead by example.
-It is they who strongly influence the environment in which these behaviours can flourish, and why we also provide a clear set of Leadership Expectations.
+We use three Lines of Defense to define roles, responsibilities and clear accountabilities.
+There must be a clear segregation between risk ownership, risk oversight and stewardship and independent assurance to help support effective identification, assessment, management, and reporting of risks.
+The use of a Risk Taxonomy helps ensure consistency and comparability in risk categorisation.
+Our Risk Appetite articulates the level and types of risks that we are willing to take in order to achieve our strategic objectives.
+Policies and procedures support our management of risk and are critical to controlling our risks effectively in line with our risk appetite.
+We comply with the letter and spirit of all laws, rules, standards, codes of conduct, regulatory guidance, and regulations which are issued by regulators, government bodies, global organisations or equivalent agencies that have the power to impose legal or regulatory obligations on Group Entities.
 Identify & Assess To run the Company safely and to grow our business sustainably and in line with risk appetite, it is important to identify our risks and assess their potential impacts.
 Identified risks should have clear ownership, and their potential impacts assessed as part of the Company's risk profile.
 Proactive management is required of any material risks identified, and whenever possible, immediate action should be taken to limit the impacts on our business and customers.
 Manage Risk Management is the ongoing process involving both the First LOD and Second LOD to ensure we monitor and manage our risks in accordance with our risk appetite and, where necessary, appropriate risk management actions are taken in a timely manner.
 Risk management activities are undertaken at all levels of the Company and Group to ensure risk exposures are within the risk appetite set for the Company.
 Aggregate & Report Risk reporting enables senior management and stakeholders to make informed decisions by providing insightful analysis from accurate and timely data together with subject matter expert perspectives from across the Three LOD.
 Risk reporting helps senior management to understand what the top risks are and if they are managed within risk appetite.
 It also provides visibility of common themes and systemic issues across the organisation, which enables us to manage risks more proactively and effectively.
 Govern This is how we govern risk management, with a specific focus on our formal committee structure and escalation routes.